Ecdysozoa I: Panarthropoda

-- Like the previous taxa, they retain and elaborate on the anterior great appendages.
-On the opposite end, they possess abdominal cerci homologous (?) to those of arthropods.
+- Like the previous taxa, they retain and elaborate on specialized, sporting an anterior pair of "great appendages."
+On the opposite end, they possess abdominal cerci (sensory (?) appendages) homologous (?) to those of arthropods.

 - Pambdelurion whittingtoni: (early Cambrian from Sirius Passet) Up to 29 cm. length.